ValuationPharmaceuticals & Healthcare

 Example Pharmaceuticals & Healthcare Companies to Analyze

-Use the Equiscale Screener โ†’ to filter pharmaceuticals & healthcare stocks by p/b ratio and other metrics.
+Filter pharmaceuticals & healthcare stocks by p/b ratio and other metrics:

 Key Takeaways

-• P/B Ratio (Price-to-Book Ratio) in pharmaceuticals & healthcare should be compared against sector peers, not the market average.
+• P/B Ratio (Price-to-Book Ratio) in pharmaceuticals & healthcare should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 • Sector characteristics: R&D intensive, regulatory risk (USFDA), patent cliffs, mix of domestic and export revenue.